SINTEF/dlite/examples/dehydrogenation/README.md

 ![Overall workflow](figs/dehydrogenation-overall-workflow.png)

 This workflow involves three people that decided to use dlite for interoperability:
-* __Allice__ from Australia, who is an expert on molecular modelling.
+* __Alice__ from Australia, who is an expert on molecular modelling.
 She uses [ASE](https://wiki.fysik.dtu.dk/ase/) to calculate the molecule energies and store them in a dlite collection as instances of [Molecule] metadata.
 * __Bob__ from Belgium, who know how to calculate reaction energies.
 His software takes instances of [Substance] metadata as input and returns an instance of [Reaction] as output.
 * __Cyril__ from Corsica is the end user is this user case and need the reaction energies as input to higher-scale simulations.
 He is happy to read the input in terms of an instance of [Reaction] metadata.

-Hence, the interesting step in this workflow is the conversion from [Molecule] instances of Allice to [Substance] instances needed by Bob.
+Hence, the interesting step in this workflow is the conversion from [Molecule] instances of Alice to [Substance] instances needed by Bob.
 We will provide four different implementations of this workflow, with increasing level of semantic interoperability:

 1. [Explicit exchange of DLite instances](#workflow-1-explicit-exchange-of-dlite-instances)